taureandyernv/notebooks-extended/getting_started_notebooks/rapids-crash-course.md

   Shows you have you can use RAPIDS and Dask to easily ingest and model a large dataset (1 year's worth of NYCTaxi data) and then create a model around the question "when do you get the best tips".
 This same workload can be done on any GPU.

 ### Learning Notebooks

+If you don't have a GPU enabled system, you can try these notebooks in our [Section 1 Colab](https://colab.research.google.com/drive/10ZMf5DA9GxkVlJ-z39YW9vCoTTky_tDr)

 | Notebook Title         | Description |
 |------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|